Edited July 17, 2019

-In 2018, U.S. organic food sales saw exceptional growth.
-According to Nielsen Homescan household projected data, organic food sales during the 52 weeks ending November 28, 2018, rose nearly 9% over the previous period, surpassing $21 billion.
+In 2018, U.S. organic sales saw exceptional growth.
+According to Nielsen Homescan household projected data, organic product sales during the 52 weeks ending November 28, 2018, rose nearly 9% over the previous period, surpassing $21 billion.

 Millennials and Hispanics made significant contributions to the sales spike, spending 13.8% and 13.4% more during this period than the last, respectively.